Telemetry data acquisition and sensor networks for humans.

 - Kotori is a multi-channel and multi-protocol data historian.

 - The system is used for building flexible telemetry solutions in different scenarios.
-People are conceiving and building test benches and different kinds of sensor networks for environmental monitoring and beyond.

 It’s best to find out more about Kotori by looking at how others use it already.
 Enjoy reading.